BDR-BED/Decentralized_App/README.md

 # dbank

-Welcome to your new dbank project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.
+Welcome to your my dapp project and to the internet computer development community.

-To get started, you might want to explore the project directory structure and the default configuration file.
-Working with this project in your development environment will not affect any production deployment or identity tokens.

-To learn more before you start working with dbank, see the following documentation available online:
+To learn more before you start working with dapps, see the following documentation available online:

 - [Quick Start](https://internetcomputer.org/docs/current/developer-docs/setup/deploy-locally)
 - [SDK Developer Tools](https://internetcomputer.org/docs/current/developer-docs/setup/install)